shynnobi/vite-powerflow/docs/ai-github-integration.md

 Common issues and their solutions:

+1.  **Authentication errors with `gh` commands**:
+    - Verify that `GH_TOKEN` is correctly set on your **local machine** and exported _before_ you launched the dev container.
-1. **Authentication errors**: Ensure your PAT has not expired and has the correct permissions
+    - Ensure your PAT has not expired and has the correct permissions (Contents, Pull requests, Issues, Workflows - all Read & Write).
+    - If you suspect the automatic `GH_TOKEN` passing isn\'t working, try a manual `gh auth login` inside the container as a test.
-2. **Permission denied**: Check that your token has access to the repository
+2.  **Permission denied**: Double-check PAT scopes and repository access settings on GitHub.
-3. **Command not found**: Verify that GitHub CLI is installed (`gh --version`)
+3.  **Command not found (`gh`):** This shouldn\'t happen as `gh` is installed via `onCreateCommand` in `devcontainer.json`.
+If it does, there might have been an issue during container creation.
-4. **Rate limiting**: GitHub API has rate limits; ensure you're not exceeding them
+4.  **Rate limiting**: GitHub API has rate limits.
+This is rare for typical CLI usage.
-5. **Token environment variable issues**:
-   - Make sure `GH_TOKEN` is set correctly for both GitHub CLI and GitHub Actions

 ## Security Considerations

-- Never commit your PAT to version control
+- Never commit your PAT directly into `devcontainer.json` or any other project files.
+The `${localEnv:GH_TOKEN}` mechanism is designed to avoid this.
-- Consider using repository secrets for storing sensitive tokens
-- Use tokens with the minimum required permissions
+- Use tokens with the minimum required permissions.
-- Set appropriate expiration dates for your tokens
+- Set appropriate expiration dates for your PATs.

 ## References